Last updated: April 21, 2026

 - Lactose-free cheese sticks

-- Low-FODMAP granola bars (check for no chicory root or sorbitol)
+- Low-FODMAP granola bars (avoid chicory root, inulin, sorbitol)

-ADHD tip: Keep 2–3 always in your bag.
-Future-you will be grateful.
+ADHD tip: Keep 2–3 of these in your bag at all times.

-If you’re looking for more balanced snack ideas that keep your energy stable, check out my list of the best snack combos for all-day energy.
+If you’re looking for more balanced snack ideas that stabilize energy and digestion, explore these simple snack combos for steady energy.

 - Strawberries